 While I love having bright polish on my toes, I can’t remember the last time I painted my fingernails.
 It was probably back in Caroline’s budding nail technician days when she slathered 8 different colors all over my hands.
 Yeah, that was fun.

-After reading that Sarah Jessica Parker gets her nails buffed instead of polished I started asking for that on the rare occasion I get a manicure.
-It was perfect—my nails stayed shiny way longer than I expected and I wasn’t picking at polish in two days or dealing with yellow nails.
+After reading that Sarah Jessica Parker gets her nails buffed instead of polished, I started asking for that on the rare occasion that I get a manicure.
+It was perfect—my nails stayed shiny way longer than I expected, and I wasn’t picking at the polish in two days or dealing with yellow nails.
 Now I do an easy no-polish manicure at home.

-- Orange cuticle stick or wooden one (see above) wrapped in cotton
+- Orange cuticle stick or a metal one wrapped in cotton

 - Nail file